Skip to main content

 NOTE: The Florida Fish & Wildlife Conservation Commission reminds anglers that it is illegal to possess Alligator gar, or even target them.
 That means you are breaking the law even if you intend to release the fish.
 Alligator gar are a native fish to Panhandle Rivers and can grow to more than 150 pounds.
 Their gator like snout is distinctly different than spotted and longnose gar, the two other species of gar found it the panhandle.
 Researchers are in the process of estimating the population size and will possibly remove the harvest restriction of this prehistoric fish.
 However, until then harvest is restricted.

-The Yellow River is also home to one of the best Flathead Catfish fisheries in the state.
-While these fish can be elusive, for the best chance anglers should fish a live bait on a large (6/0-10/0) khale or circle hook with enough weight to hold it securely to bottom.
-Common live baits such as Blacktail Redhorse, Spotted Suckers and bream.
-However, live bream can only be used as bait if collected and fished by means of hook and line; it is unlawful to use bream as bait on bush hooks, trot lines, jug lines, or by any other fishing gear.
-The best locations to target these Flatheads are in deep holes in the river, near a current break or adjacent basins, deep outside bends in the river, or near structure such as hard bottom areas or logjams.
-The biggest catfish are most active at night, so anglers should target their best location in the late afternoon and fish into the night.
+For Flathead Catfish, anglers should fish a live bait on a large (6/0-10/0) khale or circle hook with enough wait to hold it securely to bottom.
+Common live baits include blacktail redhorse, and spotted suckers, with the best choice being a live bream, but anglers are reminded to check their local regulations.
+The best locations to target these flatheads are in deep holes in the river, near a current break or adjacent basins, deep outside bends in the river, or near structure such as hard bottom areas or logjams.

-The Florida Fish & Wildlife Conservation Commission reminds anglers that it is illegal to possess Alligator Gar, or even target them.
+The Florida Fish & Wildlife Conservation Commission reminds anglers that it is illegal to possess Alligator gar, or even target them.
 That means you are breaking the law even if you intend to release the fish.
-Alligator Gar are a native fish to Panhandle rivers and can grow to more than 150 pounds.
-Their gator-like snout is distinctly different than Spotted and Longnose Gar which are also found in the Panhandle.
+Alligator gar are a native fish to Panhandle Rivers and can grow to more than 150 pounds.
+Their gator like snout is distinctly different than spotted and longnose gar, the two other species of gar found it the panhandle.
 Researchers are in the process of estimating the population size and will possibly remove the harvest restriction of this prehistoric fish.
 However, until then harvest is restricted.

 Popular Species